This post may contain affiliate links. Please read my disclosure for more information.

 “Oh man, I almost pissed my pants!”
 I exclaimed between laughs when Tim asked if I was okay.
 I looked up at the track from my uncontrolled slide.
 Thirty feet.
 I had slid thirty feet before I could self-arrest.
 That’s a scary thought.
 Had I continued I probably wouldn’t have stopped until I careened into one of the rocks or trees below me.
 If I had caught one of my crampons on the ice, I could have wrecked my ankle.

 I held fast to the handle of my ice axe and took deep breaths to calm myself.
-I am confident that this ice axe I had been so certain I would not need, saved me from being carried off the side of that mountain with broken bones, or worse.
+I am confident that the Black Diamond ice axe I had been so certain I would not need, saved me from being carried off the side of that mountain with broken bones, or worse.
 “Had I slid like that above the waterfall, I would be dead right now!”
 My brain shouted at me.
 I pushed the thought out of my head as I kept taking slow deep breaths.

 As I held fast to my axe, taking slow meditative breaths to calm my nerves, the beauty of the snow, rock, and trees overtook me.
 The sound of the waterfall calmed me as the dwindling light twinkled on the ice I had dislodged in my slide.
 I breathed the cold air in deeply, and watched a small cloud escape my mouth as I exhaled.
 My heart rate slowed, and I righted myself.
 In the beauty of twilight I continued making my way down the side of the mountain.
 Mount Whitney had terrified me, but that made her no less beautiful in my eyes.